HobnobMancer/cazy_webscraper/README.md

     - `cw_get_uniprot_data` not longer calls to NCBI and thus no longer requires an email address as a positional argument
 * Updated database schema: Changed `Genbanks 1--* Uniprots` to `Genbanks *--1 Uniprots`. `Uniprots.uniprot_id` is now listed in the `Genbanks` table, instead of listing `Genbanks.genbank_id` in the `Uniprots` table

+* Retrieve taxonomic classifications from UniProt
+    * Use the `--taxonomy` flag to retrieve the scientific name (genus and species) for proteins of interest
+    * Adds downloaded taxonomic information to the `UniprotsTaxs` table

 * Improved clarrification of deleting old records when using `cw_get_uniprot_data`
     - Separate arguments to delete Genbanks-EC number and Genbanks-PDB accession relationships that are no longer listed in UniProt for those proteins in the local CAZyme database for proteins whom data is downloaded from UniProt
     - New args: